teleivo/dhis2-im-stacks-2.0/README.md

 ## Draft

 Browse the code in [draft](./draft).
-Run some dummy examples and analysis on our stacks using
+Pick a stack chain and run a dummy deployment using

 ```sh
 go run main.go
 ```

+The dummy deployment shows how parameters can be consumed from a required stack (linked or chain).

 The types for stacks and parameters are in in [stack.go](./draft/stack/stack.go).
 [main.go](./draft/main.go) shows you some dummy scenarios or uses.